 I study how humans think and feel about the diverse social groups in society.
 In particular, I am interested in how these beliefs (thoughts) and attitudes (feelings) about social groups are formed and changed across the long time spans of history and the lifespan.

-How and why do the attitudes of our society transform towards or away from prejudice?
-What prompts a child to move towards a belief that one group is superior over another?
-To address such questions, I employ leading methods from across cognitive, social, developmental, and quantitative psychology, including both laboratory experiments and natural language processing techniques applied to archival data.
+How and why do the attitudes of our society shift towards or away from prejudice?
+Why do some attitudes change while others remain stagnant?
+What prompts a child to develop a belief that one group is superior over another?
+To address such questions, I integrate methods from across cognitive, social, developmental, and quantitative psychology, including laboratory experiments, natural language processing, time series, and other big data analyses.

 I am a postdoctoral fellow in the Department of Psychology at Harvard University, working with Mahzarin Banaji.

 See my CV here.

 Diversity and Equality: I am committed to promoting diversity and equality in the academy and beyond.
 Part of this is ensuring that students and researchers have access to high-quality mentorship.
 Please reach out to me if you would like to learn more about what it’s like to be a graduate student or a scientist in psychology.
 Please also see my resources page here.